MARC CAMILLE CHAIMOWICZ

 (I’m going where I’m coming back from)

-“If man were never to fade away like the smoke over Toribeyama, but lingered on forever in the world, how things would lose their power to move us.
-The most precious thing in life is its uncertainty”, Kenkō Yoshida.
+“If man were never to vanish like the smoke over Toribeyama, but lingered on forever in the world, how things would lose their power to move us.
+The most precious thing in life is its uncertainty.”, Kenkō Yoshida.

-Besides that many people have nothing but negative emotions.
-All their «I’s» are negative.
-If you were to take negative emotions away from them, they would simply collapse and go up in smoke.
-What would happen to all our life, without negative emotions?
-What would happen to what we call «art», to the theatre, to drama, to most of the novels?
+“People would sacrifice anything, rather than their negative emotions.
+The fact is that most people live immersed in their negative “Self”.
+If one were to take their negative emotions away from them, they would simply collapse and fade away in puff of smoke.
+What would our lives be without negative emotions?
+What would happen to what we call “art”, to cinema, theatre, to most novels?”
 P. D. Ouspensky.

 Nothing would happen.
 They would not exist.
-This travel called research then where do we plan to lead it?
-Does there really exist our will?
-No, it does not exist.
-This myth of a personal search for identity should be dispelled: in the nature in which we are, of which we are a part, it happens.
-Our effort is to support its energy, not to use a volitional sense of duty and to be able to change things.
-I go where I’m coming back.
-In a line that is not straight, rigid.
-It’s a circular line – maybe spiral, I do not know … I just go where I’m coming back.
-What happens during, before or after, I have to try only to hire him.
+This voyage we call searching – where are we planning to take it?
+Does our will really exist?
+No, it does not.
+This myth of a personal search for identity should be dispelled: in nature where we are, of which we are a part, our identity just happens.
+Our effort is to support its energy, not to use a volitional sense of duty and be able to change things.
+I’m going to where I’m returning.
+Along a line that is not straight, rigid.
+It’s a circular line – maybe spiral, I do not know … I’m just going to where I’m returning.
+What happens during, before or after, I have to try only to assume it.
 To live with it and let it go.
 (Luigi Arpini)